 The model started off as a Branchline Blueprint HO-scale kit, and was built basically the same way the CN 568764 build article outlines (it’s a great article, I recommend clicking it after reading this page).
 Notably the door, door track, and sill modifications were done the same way.

 Above: Even with the new 9′ door on, it doesn’t look like much.
 But, that’s how most things in life start out.
-The difference is if they still look like that in 2 years after putting it in the box in frustration or not (the joke’s on you, this one only took 7 months).
-The very shiny Amthingy in the background was one of many in for client contract work.
-The whole desk was literally full of them, and blinding anyone passing by.
+The difference is if they still look like that in 2 years after putting it in the box in frustration or not (this one only took 7 months).
+The very shiny Amtrak Superliner in the background was one of many in for client contract work.
+The whole desk was literally full of them, and the shine was blinding anyone passing by.

 But the spice of life is change, and a few changes were made to reflect the prototype more accurately: a newer diagonal panel roof was added (in place of the kit’s stock raised-panel roof), the original Improved Dreadnaught Ends in the kit were kept (with the top pins trimmed narrower).
 As well, the sill tabs for the stirrup steps were trimmed off, as this was rebuilt from a later car that had stirrups mounted to the underside of the body and to the ladders (this often varied depending on the car rebuilt, and sometimes CN messed around with this).
 Tichy 8-rug ladders with the stirrups attached were used in place of the stock kit’s ladders, and bent wire rugs for the “left” side stirrups.
 The usual amount of grab irons, underbody details, and other tiny knick-knacks that shoot out of tweezers and get lost on the floor were then added (on the plus side, every time you clean your desk or floor, you find some new parts).

 Above: In best Dom DeLuise voice: “Awesome, Wonderful!”
-CN 567417 is nearly done up to the nines with the usual jewellery, and nearly ready for
+CN 567417 is nearly done up to the nines with the usual fancy detailing, and nearly ready for

 a night on the town the basement paint shoppe queue.